icanos/hassio-plejd/README.md

 For a nice developer experience it is very convenient to have `eslint` and `prettier` installed in your favorite editor (such as VS Code) and use the "format on save" option (or invoke formatting by Alt+Shift+F in VS Code).
 Any code issues should appear in the problems window inside the editor, as well as when running the command above.

+When contributing, please do so by forking the repo and then using pull requests towards the dev branch.

 ### Logs

 Logs are color coded and can be accessed on the Log tab of the addon.
 If you set log level to debug, verbose or silly you will generate a lot of log output